KatherineMichel/portfolio/regular-blog-posts/2023-recap.md

 Throughout the year, I attended product events through JPMorgan Chase Product Ignite and DFW Women in Product.
 The events were outstanding, and I thoroughly enjoyed the focus on user.

-During the second quarter, I took part in a five-part security competition and finished around the top 10%.
+During the second quarter, I took part in a five-part security competition and finished close to the top 10%.

 ## PS Connect